ghiemer/midi-cc-mapper/README.md

 - Debug conflicting configs
 - Design the router in Python
 - Optimize performance
-- Compile to a macOS binary with Nuitka
+- Compile to a macOS binary with PyInstaller

 It’s proof that **human–AI collaboration** can solve niche but painful problems in music production. 😉